-Electronic configuration of Cu(0):

-Oxidation state of Cu in J:

-Electronic configuration of Cu in J:
+Electronic configuration of Cu(0): Oxidation state of Cu in J: Electronic configuration of Cu in J:

-8. Select the geometry of the copper ion in L. Assuming an ideal geometry of the ligands around the copper center, draw the electronic levels of the d orbitals subject to the crystal field.
+8. Select the geometry of the copper ion in L. Assuming an ideal geometry of the ligands around the copper center, draw the crystal field splitting diagram for the d-orbitals.
 Fill the orbital diagram.
 Give the maximum value of the spin (S) for this complex.

-The geometry of Cu in L is: Cotahedral Tetrahedral Square planar

-□ Trigonal bipyramid

-Splitting and filling of d orbitals:

-S =

-9. Out of the following compounds, choose the one(s) that can remove the copper ion in L to obtain the free [2]catenane:
+The geometry of Cu in L is: Octahedral Tetrahedral Square planar Trigonal bipyramid Crystal field splitting diagram: S = 9.
+Out of the following compounds, choose the one(s) that can remove the copper ion in L to obtain the free [2]catenane:

-In [2]catenane L, the copper ion can exist in two oxidation states (+I) or (+II), and each of them exhibits a different coordination sphere (tetra- or penta-coordinated, respectively).
+In the [2]catenane, L, the copper ion can exist in two oxidation states (+I) or (+II), and each exhibits a different coordination sphere (tetra- or penta-coordinated, respectively).